dustinpfister/blog_posts/_posts/js-javascript-alert.md

 </html>
 ```

 The alert method is a property of the window object so there is no real difference between window.alert, this.alert, and just plain alert by itself.
 So that is just about it when it comes to using alert, just pass in what you want to log and it should alert out to you.

-However with some javaScript examples it can get annoying to have a whole much of alerts happen one after another so lets looks as some quick alternatives to alert.
+However with some javaScript examples it can get annoying to have a whole much of alerts happen one after another, luckily there are many other ways to log something to confirm that it is working in both a browser and node.js environment.
+Also when it comes to using alert in an actual production app of some kind there is a whole range of options that come to mind when it comes to alerting a user that something has happened.

 ## 1.1 - javaScript alert and production code